-To contact VMS users over the network, you can also use the Phone Utility, which allows you to have an "online" conversation with a user on another VMS node that supports PHONE.
 To address a user on a remote node, use the format nodename::username.
 Your outgoing connection identifies your local node.
-During your conversation, PHONE creates a number of incoming links addressed to your node.
-You should not use a cluster alias node name with the Phone Utility because links addressed to a cluster alias node name can be assigned to any node in the cluster.
+During your conversation, Phone creates a number of incoming links addressed to your node.
+Do not use a cluster alias node name with the Phone utility because links addressed to a cluster alias node name can be assigned to any node in the VMScluster.